 The tour covers the Britannia’s five main decks.

-It begins at the Bridge, then it meanders through the State Apartments, then on to the Crew’s Quarters, and finally, finishes at the Engine Room.
+It begins at the Bridge.
+Then it meanders through the State Apartments and then on to the Crew’s Quarters.
+Finally, it finishes at the Engine Room.

 The Britannia was decommissioned in 1997.
 Its decommissioning also marked the end of a long tradition of British Royal Yachts.
 This was a tradition dating back to 1660 and the reign of Charles I.

 The Royal Yacht Britannia is listed as Scotland’s Best Visitor Attraction.

 Let your light shine!